-These particular areas of commercial sector is generally limited to three (3) specific areas.
+The character of the Town's commercial sector is generally limited to three (3) specific areas.
 These particular areas of commercial use were originally created to serve Town residents and are historic.
-While the Town of Palm Beach, though, has always drawn visitors to the restaurants and retail areas, the massive expansion taking place in West Palm Beach has a direct and dramatic impact on all aspects of residents' quality of life.
+While The Town of Palm Beach, though, has always drawn visitors to the restaurants and retail areas, the massive expansion taking place in West Palm Beach has a direct and dramatic impact on all aspects of residents' Quality of Life.
 Therefore, efforts will be made to reduce negative impacts through ongoing analysis, data collection and effective protective measures. so they will continue to be regional attractions.
-The main commercial corridors and areas include Worth Avenue, Royal Poinciana Plaza and the mixed use development that was the former location of Bradley's Casino.
+The main commercial corridors and areas include Worth Avenue, Royal Poinciana Plaza and the mixed-use development that was the former location of Bradley's Casino.